yllieth/localehub/README.md

 ## Features specification

 ### MVP - v1.0
+- ##### Login
   - :white_check_mark: `DONE` Login to the application from a github account.
+- ##### Projects
   - :white_check_mark: `DONE` Create a project from an existing github repository.
   - :white_check_mark: `DONE` List created projects and show the number of I18N strings, available branches, and, supported languages.
+  - :soon: `TODO` Support switching github branches.
-- :white_check_mark: `DONE` Save changes in the project.
+  - :white_check_mark: `DONE` Refresh the list of branches
+  - :white_check_mark: `DONE` Delete a project
+- ##### Translations
+  - :white_check_mark: `DONE` List all translations of an i18n files with a tree representing the structure of the json object.
+  - :soon: `TODO` Add a new locale
+  - :soon: `TODO` Remove a specific translation / an entire locale (in all supported languages)
+  - :soon: `TODO` Move a locale somewhere else in the tree
+  - :white_check_mark: `DONE` Edit an i18n string and save it.
 A pending change must belong to a branch name.
   - :white_check_mark: `DONE` Preview pending changes before committing.
-- :white_check_mark: `DONE` Commit pending changes
+  - :white_check_mark: `DONE` Commit pending changes and create a pull request
   - :soon: `TODO` Improve robustness of committing changes.
-- :soon: `TODO` Allow the user to work on different github branches.
-- :white_check_mark: `DONE` Once all modification are done, create a pull-request with -at least- one assignee.
+- ##### Notifications
-- :soon: `TODO` Allow the user to receive notifications from github on each change on the current repository and see if it affects his current work.
+  - :soon: `TODO` Receive notifications from github on each change on the current repository and see if it affects his current work.
+  - :soon: `TODO` Apply each pending change when a github update affects i18n files

 ### Additional cool features - v1.1